 If they are, you’ll need to work out how many extra cloth diapers they’ll need on hand.

 Beyond that, diapers aren’t the only thing you’ll need to add to your stash.
 Work with your caregiver to assess how many extra covers, diaper fasteners, and baby wipes you need too.

-So There’s No Magic Number?
+So What’s the Magic Number?

 Deciding how many cloth diapers you need can seem like a daunting task at first, but it really isn’t hard.
-Sit down and evaluate your situation taking into account your baby’s age, your laundry schedule, and the types of diapers you’re going to use.
+Sit down and evaluate your situation, taking into account your baby’s age, your laundry schedule, and the types of diapers you’re going to use.

 Use our formula: Daily diaper changes × days between washing + 1 extra day’s worth of diapers.
 Add a few extra diapers for emergencies, and factor in times when you’ll need an extra set of diapers, such as for day care.

 This should give you a good number of cloth diapers to work with and save you from buying more than you need.
 However, when you see all the cute cloth diaper prints on the market this year, you might find it hard to hold back!